 We started following Google back in 1998 when Google was in its’ infancy.
 We have learned that many things have not changed.

 Do you build custom databases or web-based applications?

 What role should social networks play in my business?

 With so many different choices like Facebook, Twitter, Google+, Instagram, Pinterest, Flickr, and many others, it is essential to choose wisely.

 How do we prevent hacking and online website attacks?

 When should we redesign our company logo?

 Logos are like any other form of advertising.
 They have a shelf life.
-All major companies have changed their logo to some degree to include Proctor and Gamble, Walmart, Westinghouse, General Motors, Ford, Coke, McDonald's and, others.
+All major companies have changed their logo to include Proctor and Gamble, Walmart, Westinghouse, General Motors, Ford, Coke, McDonald's and, others.